dday34/auloup/README.md

 - [x] Logout mechanism
 - [x] Ability to see Cloudwatch alarms linked to a service
 - [x] See last 10 events for a given service
+- [ ] Ability to see the last 10 lines of cloudwatch logs for a given service
 - [ ] Ability to see when was the Cloudwatch alarms triggered on a service
+- [ ] Empty state when there is no unhealthy services